EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Advanced Textures for Next-Gen (Secondary Texture)/README.md

    - **Alchemy Version**:
      - `Alchemy 2.5`: Any dds textures for Xbox 360 will be RGB-BGR swapped.
      - `Alchemy 5`: This option will not change the texture
+   - **Steam/360 Normal Map Color**:
+     - `Yellow`: This option will make normal maps yellow.
+	 - `Blue`: This option will make normal maps blue.
+	 - **Note**: Regardless of what you choose for the color, the normal map will function the same way.
+The only change is whether the blue channel is fully black or white; it doesn't contain any actual information.
+This option is just here to cover both default styles.
 ## Credits
 - BaconWizard17: Script creation